 German language sequence with German Studies focus

-GER 101 Beginning German I: For the Workplace
+GER 101 Elementary German I: For the Workplace

 Develops basic skills in speaking, listening, reading and writing using basic vocabulary and cultural concepts that are specific to everyday life, the university and the working world.
 An emphasis is placed on intercultural communication skills.
 The course is designed for those interested in studying, living and/or working in German-speaking countries or those who wish to conduct business with companies that speak German.
 This course is the first in the language series designed to complete the foreign language requirement.
 Offered each fall.